simonepri/tsse/README.md

 ### tsse(strA, strB)

-Does a constant-time String comparison using crypto native timingSafeEqual if available or the Brad Hill's Double HMAC pattern if not.
+Does a constant-time String comparison using the Brad Hill's Double HMAC pattern.

 #### strA